When looking at New York vs London what are the key differences?

 The weather in London has an obviously negative connotation.
 Everyone associates the weather of England with cold, wintery and rainy conditions conducive to warranting blankets and mugs of tea.

-Truth is, compared to the rest of the UK, London is pretty warm and has the least amount of rain.
+The truth is, compared to the rest of the UK, especially some of the popular cities in Northern England London is pretty warm and has the least amount of rain.

 That doesn’t mean it’s completely bad-weather free, but at least it’s better than other cities in the country.

-The average climate in London for the month of July is a temperate 23 degrees Celsius (73 Fahrenheit).
+The average climate in London for the month of July is a temperate 23 degrees Celsius (73 F) but still carry an umbrella as is can rain during the summer months.

 London vs New York Population